-We recently had the opportunity to pop over the state line to visit Daryl’s House, a super duper live music venue and restaurant in Pawling, New York.
-Not only did we get to sample some of the new dishes they recently added to their menu, we got to sit with DARYL HALL!!
+We recently had the opportunity to pop over the state line to visit Daryl’s House, a live music venue and restaurant in Pawling, New York.
+Not only did we get to sample some of the new dishes they recently added to their menu, but we also got to sit with DARYL HALL!!
 We asked him a bunch of questions and ate a lot of good food.
-Thank you rockstar gods for granting us this O.M.G. life-moment.
+Thank you rockstar gods for granting us this O.M.G. life moment.

 It began with Live from Daryl’s House, a show where Daryl Hall has musicians over to his home; they eat, they jam, and they broadcast the whole thing live.
 You’ve probably seen it, and if you haven’t, YouTube it, but be prepared to do nothing else for the rest of the day, you’ll be hooked.

 Daryl built and opened Daryl’s House Club nearby his home in Pawling in 2014, so he could record the shows there, in a similar setup to his house.
 He also wanted to offer live music and good eating to the public.
 We’re so glad he did…it’s such a great place!
 We’ve both been a few times and have seen some of the best live shows there, including Howard Jones last year which was AWESOME!!
 Check out the calendar of upcoming shows and go catch some excellent live entertainment, while you wine and dine.
 Nothing better than that!

 We can go for that.
 Ahhahhh?
 Yes, can do?
 That’s the only time we’ll attempt to weave Daryl Hall & John Oates song lyrics into this post.
 Promise.
 Continuing on…

 Daryl Hall and John Oates have been recognized as the number-one selling duo in music history.
 Ponder that for a second…